AlanKostrick/react-weather-app-prototype/README.md

 - `npm install node-sass`: Needed for CSS Modules to work
 - `npm install react-css-modules`: Allows a custom/unique stylesheet for each component or page that you build...no need to worry if you duplicate `classNames`
 - `npm install classnames`: Will allow for multiple classNames to be assigned to your JSX
+- `npm install axios`: We will use Axios to make a get request to an api

 #### Dev note